 The disturbed ice around the hole shows the animal's efforts to self-extricate.

 Notice the ice starting to crack under the pressure of the animal's attempts and rescue activity.

 - Resolve the problem.

 (Some of these protocols are specific to LRTC's team.)

-- Respond with the closest TLAR Rescue Unit and the Special Operations Support (SOS) Unit.
+- Respond with the closest TLAR Rescue Unit, the Special Operations Support (SOS) Unit and a transport trailer.

 - Carefully evaluate the scene, ice thickness, water depth, distance to shore, etc., before developing a rescue plan.

 - Designate a Safety Officer before rescue efforts begin.